 When it comes to skin, we need to go back to basics to think on a minuscule

-	Two physicians working on the effects of anti-ageing treatments and free-radical biochemistry came up with the following conclusions:
+In this study (1), two savvy physicians who’ve delved deep into anti-ageing treatments and free-radical biochemistry came up with the following conclusions about oxidative stress.

 “The field of free radical biochemistry is as revolutionary and profound in its implications for medicine, as was the germ theory and science of microbiology, which led to the development of effective treatments for infectious disease”.

 Translation?
 Oxidative stress and free radicals are like the unsung heroes (or villains) in the story of degeneration and disease.